wp-plugins/wizscriber-video-scribing-banner-ads/readme.txt

 - Enter seconds when you want the video start playing.
 - Specify where you want wizScriber appear.

+Just copy [wizScribe] and paste it in the page or post you want it to appear.

+= Demo  =

 <a href="http://www.wizmotions.com/368/seven-reasons-why-whiteboard-animation-videos-convert-more-viewers-into-buyers/">Check out the demo here</a> and see what happens in 5 seconds after you load the page.

-Just copy [wizScribe] and paste it in the page or post you want it to appear.

 What's in the next free version?